 - 1/2 pound fresh porcini mushrooms, diced small

 - 5 tablespoons butter, divided

 - 2 cups risotto rice (Carnaroli, Arborio or Vialone Nano)

 - 1 tablespoon porcini powder (optional)

 - Black pepper

-- In a large, heavy pot, heat the olive oil over medium-high heat for 1 minute, then add the shallot and fresh porcini.
-Saute for 3-4 minutes, or until the mushrooms begin to brown.
+- In a large, heavy pot, heat 3 tablespoons of butter over medium-high heat for 1 minute, then add the shallot and fresh porcini.
 Sprinkle some salt over them as they cook.
-Chop the reconstituted dried porcini and the rice and add them to the pot.
-Stir well and saute another 2 minutes or so.
+Stir often and saute for 6 to 8 minutes.
+The mushrooms will give up their water at some point, and you want this to mostly boil away.

-- Add the Marsala to the pot with the rice and stir it in.
+- Pour the vermouth into the pot and stir it in.
 It's likely that it will almost immediately evaporate.
-If so, add 1 cup of the mushroom soaking water.
+If so, add 1 cup of the stock.
 Stir this in.
 You are now in the work stage of a risotto.
-You will need to constantly stir and add water to the rice as it cooks to get that creamy consistency.
+You will need to constantly stir and add stock to the rice as it cooks to get that creamy consistency.
 I stir almost continuously at this point, but you can step away a little bit.
-Once the water is almost gone -- you never want the rice to stick to the bottom of the pot -- add a little more, then a little more, and so on.
+Once the liquid is almost gone -- you never want the rice to stick to the bottom of the pot -- add a little more, then a little more, and so on.
 Sprinkle salt in the pot once or twice as you do this.